coveooss/json-schema-for-humans/README.md

 At the moment, this means the whole documentation is generated without any collapsible sections, which may make it hard to understand the schema structure.
 Contributions are welcomed to improve it!

+### md (Markdown)

+*Note*: This template is a work in progress

+It offers the user to be able to publish the documentation directly on github, Markdown format can be interpreted as is on github.
+No need to provide http server to serve the documentation.
+A table of content is provided at the beginning of the file for easiest navigation.

+Contributions are welcomed to improve it!

 # Contributing
 [See CONTRIBUTING.md](https://github.com/coveooss/json-schema-for-humans/blob/master/CONTRIBUTING.md)